openxpki/openxpki-config/QUICKSTART.md

     14303 ?
 S      0:00 openxpki server ( main )
 ```

-If this is not the case, check `/var/log/openxpki/stderr.log`.
+If this is not the case, check the systemd log and `/var/log/openxpki/stderr.log`.

 ### Setup Tokens